noah-carmichael/Computer-Simulator/README.md

 # Computer-Simulator
-A computer simulator built with Swing
+A computer simulator built with Swing running on the fictional OS "Macrohard Bindows 10.5"

 By default, your username is "username" (case-insensitive) and your password is "password" (case-sensitive)